This page contains affiliate links. If you purchase through them we may earn a small commission at no extra cost to you. Learn more

 - One or two nights maximum in any single location

-- No fires — use a stove for cooking
+- No open fires anywhere on the commons — use a gas stove

-- No vehicles — you must walk to your camping spot
+- No vehicles — walk in, walk out

 - Leave no trace — pack out all rubbish, including food waste

-- Away from roads, buildings, and archaeological sites — Dartmoor has significant Bronze Age remains that must be respected
+- Respect archaeological sites — Dartmoor has significant Bronze Age remains under statutory protection

 Getting There